ranchimall/FLO-appStore/README.md

 1. Source code of the AppStore is main.py
 2. Apps are downloaded in the apps directory
 3. Icons for the apps are stored in icon directory
+4. On clicking the download button the appstore clones the app from the github repo.The appstore also removes files downloaded from wrong github repo.
+5. If the app is downloaded already,open app button - executes the app using the app[exec] from json file.
+6. Update app button - On clicking this button, the app data is 'pull'ed from the github repo.
+It also resets the app to the last commit preventing any malicious code affecting the app data ensuring safe and secure for the user
+7. Remove app button - Removes the downloaded local repo (app data) of the app.
+8. In addition to it,the appStore also updates itself from its repo for any changes in json or other updates.
 **Do not remove the directories and/or files mannually**